Lamplighter groups, de Bruijn graphs, spider-web graphs and their spectra: Definitions and preliminaries

 \begin{remark2} In this paper we will only consider connectedness in the weak (non-oriented) sense.
 In particular, a connected component of $\vec\Gamma$ is a connected component of $\underline{\vec\Gamma}$ with the orientation coming from $\vec\Gamma$. \end{remark2}

 Let $\Gamma=(V,E)$ be a graph, oriented or not.
-The \defi{degree} of a vertex $v$ is the number of edges $e$ with initial vertex $v$.
-The graph $\Gamma$ is said to be \defi{locally finite} if every vertex has finite degree.
-If $\vec\Gamma$ is an oriented graph, we also require that for each vertex $v$, the number of edges with end vertex $v$ is finite.
-Note that if $e$ is a loop in a graph, it contributes $1$ to the degree, but its inverse edge $\bar e$ also contributes $1$.
+The \defi{in-degree}, respectively the \defi{out-degree}, of a vertex $v$ is the number of edges $e$ with initial vertex $v$, respectively end vertex $v$.
+If the graph is non-oriented, then both notions coincide and are simply called \defi{degree}.
+The graph $\Gamma$ is said to be \defi{locally finite} if every vertex has both finite in-degree and finite out-degree.
+Note that if $e$ is a loop in a graph, it contributes $1$ to the in-degree, but its inverse edge $\bar e$ also contributes $1$.
 Therefore, the non-oriented loop $\{e,\bar e\}$ contributes $2$ to the degree, since $\bar e\neq e$.

 The \defi{adjacency matrix} of graph $\Gamma$ is the symmetric matrix $A_\Gamma=(a_{ij})_{i,j\in V}$ with $a_{ij}$ the number of edges from $i$ to $j$.
 For an oriented graph $\vec \Gamma$ the adjacency matrix is not necessary symmetric, but we have: $A_{\underline{\vec\Gamma}}=A_{\vec\Gamma}+A_{\vec\Gamma}^T$.